 We are an interdisciplinary research collective specializing in cartography, remote sensing, geospatial science using evidence-based planning for the adaptation of the built environment in a changing climate.
-We believe mapping can be a collective and enabling process to go beyond official narratives and chart different possibilities of urban and territorial development.

-We often work with civil society organizations, city agencies and academic institutions.
-We bring geospatial intelligence and knowledge of local ecosystems to help decarbonize our cities and altered landscapes.
+bring geospatial intelligence and knowledge of local ecosystems to help decarbonize our cities and altered landscapes.

 We use data, design and mapping to uncover untold stories about cities and landscapes, a repository for counter-mapping.
 With publicly accessible satellite imagery, open data repositories and libraries, mapping is becoming a more collective and enabling process that can help us chart different courses of urban and territorial development.
 Through experimental ways of collecting and layering spatial information, maps can be a medium for synthesizing multitudes of knowledge.
 In turn, maps can challenge our ways of knowing and acting.